Mon Quatre-Quarts (French pound cake or Four-Fourths cake)

 Never too late to start loving music

-Few years ago, my mum has also discovered how magic it’s to sing in a choir.
+Few years ago, my mum also discovered how magical it’s to sing in a choir.
 She loves singing, she is still learning a lot about music techniques and she’s thriving.
 I can testify that music has transformed her.
 She found more balance, more peace in expressing her emotions in another way.

 In Calgary, I play music with another multi-instrumentalist who started music in his 30th .
 He is retired now.
 He has learnt several instruments himself (guitar, flutes, accordion, harp…).
 Yes, talented and such a great musical coach for me!!

 Whether your child is a baby or teenager, whether you learned music when kid or not, you can (re)integrate music in your daily routines, and why not sing or play an instrument?